 WARM-UP JERSEY AUCTION

 Each season an online auction is held for the chance to own special edition warm-up jerseys worn by the Rangers prior to each home game.
-Details on the 2018-19 jersey auction will be released once confirmed.
+Bidding has now closed and winners will be notified.

 RANGERS PENALTY KILL DONATION, COURTESY OF HEFFNER TOYOTA